-Our mission is to strengthen Utah communities through the power of service and volunteerism.
+Our mission is to strengthen and grow bonds across Utah communities through the power of service and volunteerism.

 Our work is based in these core values: